HanBoxall/codingTasks/Kmeans/README.md

-# coding Tasks for CoGrammar Data Science Bootcamp
+# Coding Tasks for CoGrammar Data Science Bootcamp

 Here is an example of one of the tasks I completed as part of the Data Science Bootcamp